tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Wi-Fi Replacement

 As of 2021-02-23 there is still no fully working macOS driver for the `Intel AC 8265 M.2` card - progress see at [OpenIntelWireless](https://github.com/OpenIntelWireless).
 Therefore best replace it, preferably with a [Fenvi BCM94360NG](https://www.google.com/search?btnG=Search&q=Fenvi+BCM94360NG+M.2) because it has macOS native Wi-Fi and Bluetooth chipset and IDs.
-If you do so, you can/ should remove *ALL* related kexts from inside your EFI folder (`AirportBrcmFixup`, `BrcmBluetoothInjector`, `BrcmFirmwareData`, `BrcmPatchRAM2`, `BrcmPatchRAM3`).
+If you do so, you can/ should remove *ALL* related kexts from inside your EFI folder(s) (`AirportBrcmFixup`, `BrcmBluetoothInjector`, `BrcmFirmwareData`, `BrcmPatchRAM2`, `BrcmPatchRAM3`).

 Alternatively you can use a [Dell DW1560](https://www.google.com/search?btnG=Search&q=Dell+DW1560+M.2) or a [Lenovo FRU 04X6020](https://www.google.com/search?btnG=Search&q=Lenovo+FRU+04X6020+M.2) (or even a different kind if you can find a better one).